How to launch a Kickbox innovation program in your organization.

-When peers at other companies contact me to discuss what we're doing with Kickbox, many of them assume Kickbox is targeted at what I’ll call “likely innovators", such as engineers, product managers and research scientists.
-Interestingly, that was never how I thought about it.
-One of our key objectives was to dramatically increase the diversity of inputs at the top of our innovation funnel.
+When peers at other companies contact me to discuss what we're doing with Kickbox, many of them assume Kickbox is targeted at "likely innovators", such as engineers, product managers and research scientists.
+That's never been how we think about it.
+One of our key objectives is to dramatically increase the diversity of inputs at the top of our innovation funnel.
 Kickbox is open to any employee spunky enough to show up and try it.
-That includes anyone from our marketing, finance, sales, operations, facilities, support, IT and HR organizations.
-I want our call center support reps, admins and, yes, even lawyers.
+That includes our marketing, finance, sales, operations, facilities, support, IT and HR organizations.

-Some very bright and enthusiastic German university business students challenged me over beers in Berlin, arguing “You’re simply throwing money away on the fanciful pipe dreams of unqualified innovators.”
-I don’t agree.
+One might ask "But aren't you worried about wasting money on the fanciful pipe dreams of unqualified innovators?"
 That concern would be valid if we were talking about more traditional approaches to innovation.
 Those programs invest substantially more resources in far fewer ideas.
 At Adobe we still fund innovation programs that devote hundreds of thousands or even millions of dollars to exploring a handful of carefully vetted, highly strategic ideas.
 That approach isn't wrong, it's just incomplete.
-It continues to work as well as it always has, which is why we keep doing it.
+It continues to work, which is why we keep doing it.
 Kickbox is in addition to, not in place of, traditional approaches.
-Compared to those investments, all of Kickbox is a much smaller bet that’s capable of delivering outsized results.
+Compared to those investments, all of Kickbox is a smaller, higher risk bet that can deliver outsized results.

-If you're still struggling with this, remember Kickbox operates at massive scale, over a thousand innovators so far.
-But the incremental investment in initial exploration of each idea is less than $1,000 (because not all innovators use the entire $1,000 on their debit card).
+If you're struggling with this, remember the incremental investment in initial exploration of each idea is less than $1,000 (because not all innovators use the entire $1,000 on their debit card).
 Kickbox is playing the law of large numbers, where things can quickly become counter-intuitive.
-Yes, it can all seem a bit crazy until you consider Kickbox only needs 1 out of 1,000 ideas to work to be very successful.
-I like those odds.
+It doesn't seem to add up until you consider Kickbox only needs 1 out of 1,000 ideas to work to be very successful.